-During the summer the Office of Orientation presents SOAR (Summer Orientation, Advising and Registration) for all new students.
-Prior to the start of each semester the Office of Orientation, in cooperation with the administration, faculty, and staff of Pfeiffer University, also presents a mandatory orientation program for all new students.
-Orientation consists of several activities, programs, and workshops.
-It is the Office of Orientation's mission to provide services and assistance that will aid new students in their transition to college life at Pfeiffer University, integrate new students into campus life, expose students to educational opportunities afforded them, both curricular and co-curricular, and provide family members with University resources and areas of support for their student(s).
+It is the mission of the Office of Orientation to provide activities, programs and workshops that will aid new students in their transition to college life at Pfeiffer University, integrate new students into campus life, expose students to educational opportunities afforded them, both curricular and cocurricular, and provide family members with University resources and areas of support for their student(s).
+In addition to faculty and staff members, we have Orientation Leaders whose job it is to facilitate orientation activities and help new students find their way.